rebekahgrandey/Film-to-Fridge/README.md

 It's simple.

-* On the upper right of this repo, press the blue **Code** button, select SSH (you can use HTTPS or GitHub CLI as well but this process will differ), and hit the **copy** button.
+* Press the blue **Code** button for this repo, select SSH (you can use HTTPS or GitHub CLI as well but this process will differ), and hit the **copy** button.
 The URL should look something like **`git@github.com:YOUR-USERNAME/film-to-fridge.git`**

-* Paste the URL into your terminal under the directory in which you'd like this new folder to be located.
+* In your terminal, be sure to 'cd' into the directory in which you'd like this new folder to be located.

+* Once you're there, type **`git clone`** followed by the URL you copied in the previous step.

 * Next, be sure to install dependencies: